 Hearing Test at School

 The sense of hearing in children is critical for daily as well as academic function.
 Even a slight loss of hearing can result in poor reading and writing achievements, poor vocabulary, fatigue and difficulty in coping with the academic requirements.
+In most cases, it is possible to treat the causes of hearing problems, improve the child's hearing, and give the child an opportunity to fulfill his or her potential.
 Therefore, early diagnosis is very important.

 In the first grade, schools conduct hearing tests to identify hearing loss that may affect the general function of pupils as well as their academic achievements.
 The test is conducted shortly after the start of the school year to allow for treatment to begin as soon as possible.